 Dermatologists use the term congenital hypotrichosis for a condition that involves no hair growth1.
 Unlike alopecia, which involves hair loss, in congenital hypotrichosis, hair never existed.

 While actually a psychological disorder, trichotillomania involves the urge to pull out your hair13.
 When done repeatedly, it can scar follicles, causing permanent hair loss.
 In focused trichotillomania, people know they’re doing it and it provides stress relief.
 In automatic trichotillomania, people pull their hair without realizing it.

 Is Robotic Hair Restoration The Solution?

-These types of hair loss tend to be more complex and may or may not be amenable to hair transplant surgery at Robotic Hair Restoration of Long Island.
-For more information, please call our office at (516) 605-1545 to discuss your particular case with our team or fill out the free consultation form
+Knowing the type of hair loss you have is essential to determine what treatment options are available, especially since some of these conditions are complex.
+To find out if you are a good candidate for hair transplant surgery at Robotic Hair Restoration of Long Island, call us at (516) 586-0310 to discuss your particular case with our team or fill out the free consultation form